mi-mellow/mi-mellow.github.io/about.markdown

 Something about myself:
-- Math major graduate but born with a heart for literature and films.
+- Math major but born with a heart for literature and films.
 - Constantly struggling with writing because being *bilingual* means *you lose two languages*
   - have different personalities in different languages
-- I'm going through that stage in my life which I abhor anything I write the split second I finish, so no beta reading
+- Abhor anything I write the split second I finish, so no beta reading
 - Love to take criticisms❤
 - They say the kind of music you listen to at 12 will stay with you forever.
 It's true and in my case it's VOCALOID and rock.
 - My panacea to anxiety and stress is my Fender Strat🎸